cxworkshops/cxworkshops.github.io/lab1_setup_eclipse/index.md

 {: .note }
 If you already have Eclipse installed, you can skip this section.
 When we are done with the lab, you can always uninstall/disable the Checkmarx plugin

-1. Navigate to [https://www.eclipse.org/ide/]https://www.eclipse.org/ide/ to download the Eclipse installer for your operating system.
+1. Navigate to <a href="https://www.eclipse.org/ide/" target="_blank">https://www.eclipse.org/ide/</a> to download the Eclipse installer for your operating system.
 2. Run the installer.

 ## Install the Checkmarx Extension
 Once Eclipse is installed, we need to install the Checkmarx IDE extension.
-The Checkmarx Eclipse Extension is available on the [Eclipse Marketplace](https://marketplace.eclipse.org/content/checkmarx-ast-plugin).
+The Checkmarx Eclipse Extension is available on the <a href="https://marketplace.eclipse.org/content/checkmarx-ast-plugin" target="_blank">Eclipse Marketplace</a>.
 You can initiate the installation directly from the Eclipse Marketplace.

 1. Open Eclipse
 2. Within the Eclipse console, click **Help > Eclipse Marketplace...**